System Architecture

 5. Lambda fetches video metadata and transcript

-6. Lambda classifies content (client, project) via classify Lambda
+6. Lambda classifies content (client, project) via classification Lambda

 7. Lambda writes document and .metadata.json sidecar to S3